A woman writing notes, or a letter, on an iPad with an Apple Pencil

 10. Sometimes you will lose battles with an entire organisation to add something very basic like focus styles.
 Training, workshops will be delivered and it won’t matter.
 Even if when you add them it will be reverted.
 It will break you a little.

-11. You will gain a deeper understanding of ableism, you will start to notice it and experience in various forms as you try and do work.
+11. You will gain a deeper understanding of ableism, you will start to notice it and experience it in various forms as you try and do work.
 The systematic weight of it will be difficult to navigate on-top of furthering your technical knowledge.

 12. Unless you’re within an accessibility team, you’ll be ignored a lot, pretty much all the time.
 It doesn’t matter how many technical arguments you can provide or laws you can cite.
 You will be ignored.
 You’ll have to switch gears and try and inspire and influence.
 This will be due to ableism, many of the arguments you will hear, when swapped for another demographic like gender, would clearly be unacceptable.
 However there is a hierarchy of power.